 Difference in Terms of Cost

-Binder jetting machines are simple and typically lie in the price range from$30k - 200k, increasing as superior capability and build volume are required.
-Material jetting machines, on the other hand, range from around $20k for a desktop-size machine with moderate resolution and limited build speed.
+Binder jetting machines typically cost between $30k and $200k, increasing as superior capability and build volume are required.
+Material jetting machines, on the other hand, start at around $20k for a desktop-size machine with moderate resolution and limited build speed.
 Prices rise to $750k for the more advanced and precise machines capable of multi-material printing.
 These require highly skilled operational and maintenance labor, plus some limited ancillary equipment.

 Difference in Terms of Quality